Uvacoder/woodstudio/src/projects/calhoun-table.md

     alt: "Glass table screw closure"
 ---

-Midcentury coffee table in walnut and glass for Edward and Christine.
-This kinda turned into my COVID escape project, resulting in a lot of care and details: turned and staked legs, patchwork inlays, shop made veneer, dovetailed drawers, round recessed finger pulls, wooden drawer slides, and the ability to replace the glass if anyone decides to drop elbows off the top turnbuckle.
+A labor of love in walnut.
+Edward and Christine approached me with a simple brief: build a custom coffee table with mid-century vibes, a glass top, and at least one drawer sized to keep a bottle of cheap vodka at the ready.
+Constructed during the height of the pandemic, this piece ended up being a bit of an escape for me, resulting in tons of care and details: turned and wedged legs, a patchwork of walnut inlays to correct a few defects, shop made veneers, hand-cut dovetail drawers, wooden drawer slides, and round recessed finger pulls.